 Today, there are already hundreds of “in-game” marketing strategies and the potential is far from exhausted.
 In fact, this new type of advertising has proven to be effective in reaching and raising awareness among a large part of the population.
 The Gamers & Brands 2020 report states: “One in two consumers worldwide plays video games at least once a month.”
 Furthermore, this type of marketing seems to be creating new jobs.
 Because many big companies are now actively looking for video game experts to add to their marketing teams.
 So this is a new marketing field in development to keep an eye on.

-Original Text Perrine Borlée
+Text by Perrine Borlée